 There are plenty of independent hotels, B&Bs and guest houses in the town, plus several B&Bs and self catering cottages in the nearby villages, making Haverfordwest an ideal base from which to explore the delights of Pembrokeshire.
 There are also number of campsites in the locality.

-Other interesting sights in the town include the 18th century Foley House in Goat Street, and the Gorsedd Circle located on the riverside near the A487 bridge.
+Other interesting sights in the town include the 18th-c Foley House in Goat Street, and the Gorsedd Circle located on the riverside near the A487 bridge.
 This stone circle, used for the National Eisteddfod ceremony in 1972, marks the start of a lovely riverside walk, where salmon and otters can often be seen swimming in the river.

 19 Old Bridge, Haverfordwest, Wales SA61 2EZ - Tel: 01437 763110